 Cherokee National Community Leadership Award – Individual

-Tom Brandon, of Liberty, Missouri, for his work helping the American Indian community in Kansas City, where he helped organize the first Cherokee history course and was a founding member of the Cherokee Community of Kansas City.
+Tom Brandom, of Liberty, Missouri, for his work helping the American Indian community in Kansas City, where he helped organize the first Cherokee history course and was a founding member of the Cherokee Community of Kansas City.

 J.R.
 Sellers, of Tahlequah, for his work in Tri-Community W.E.B.
 Association, an organization that connects the Cherokee County communities of Welling, Eldon and Briggs.
 He led efforts to build a community building for residents of those communities.